DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. Follow [instructions in our terraform-jade repository](https://github.com/broadinstitute/terraform-jade/tree/master/old#new-team-member-process) to add your initials to the terraform templates and generate the static resources needed to deploy your personal development environment.
-Apply the changes and create a pull request to merge your additons to terraform-jade.
+Apply the changes and create a pull request to merge your additions to `terraform-jade`.
 2. Create your datarepo helm definition:
   -  In `datarepo-helm-definitions/dev` directory, copy an existing developer definition and change all initials to your own.